jiradamugonshi/UkAccidents_mrjob_EMR/README.md

 UK Car Accidents 2005-2015 (Data from the UK Department for Transport).
 You can get this data form https://www.kaggle.com/silicon99/dft-accident-data

-For the shapefiles (geospatial vector data format) of the UK postcode boundaries, you can upload them from http://www.opendoorlogistics.com/wp-content/uploads/Data/UK-postcode-boundaries-Jan-2015.zip
+For the shapefiles of the UK postcode boundaries, you can upload them from http://www.opendoorlogistics.com/wp-content/uploads/Data/UK-postcode-boundaries-Jan-2015.zip

-## Introduction
-We will create a Hadoop cluster in Amazon EMR running mrjob commands within a local machine terminal (PowerShell in my case).
-Later, we will run scripts in Python/Pig Latin to map the car accidents coordinates to the areas of the UK and find the regions having the high count of accidents and casualities.

 ## Steps
 1. Create a S3 bucket and upload the files into it.
 For the mrjob script and the configuration file (mrjob.conf), you can keep them in the local machine.